shivjeet1/auto-install/README.md

     git push origin master
     ```
     > **NOTE**: If directly cloning this repo, then you have to set the `origin` to you own repo.
-    > - Create your a new repo on your github account.
+    > - Create a new repo on your github account.
     > - Set the `origin`:
     >    ```bash
     >    git remote set-url origin <url to your repo>